1-Pot Chickpea Shakshuka

 • Heat a large rimmed metal or cast iron skillet over medium heat.
 Once hot, add olive oil, onion, bell pepper and garlic.
 Sauté for 4-5 minutes, stirring frequently, until soft and fragrant.

-• Add tomato puree or diced tomatoes, tomato paste, coconut sugar, sea salt, paprika, cumin, chili powder, cinnamon, cayenne pepper (optional), cardamom, and coriander (optional).
+• Add crushed tomatoes, tomato paste, coconut sugar, sea salt, paprika, cumin, chili powder, cinnamon, cayenne pepper (optional), cardamom, and coriander (optional).
 Stir to combine.

 • Bring to a simmer over medium heat and cook for 2-3 minutes, stirring frequently.